 Stabilize your nervous system with magnesium and the amino acid taurine—two nutrients that can relieve hot flashes and improve sleep.

-Reduce histamine and mast cell activation to reduce your sensitivity to estrogen.
+Reduce histamine and mast cell activation to relieve symptoms.

-Take bioidentical or body-identical progesterone (brand names Prometrium or Utrogestan) which can relieve symptoms of both estrogen excess and estrogen deficiency.
+Take bioidentical or body-identical progesterone (brand names Prometrium or Utrogestan), which can relieve symptoms of estrogen excess and estrogen withdrawal.
 Progesterone also stabilizes the HPA (adrenal) axis and supports thyroid function.
 Read Guide to using progesterone for women’s health.

 For more, check out my book Hormone Repair Manual: every woman’s guide to healthy hormones after 40.